Greece In March: Weather & Travel Tips

 Sitting firmly in the shoulder season, visiting Greece in March means far smaller crowds than during the peak summer months — all the better for enjoying more authentic experiences, and getting up close to top attractions.

 At the same time, the costs are lower than during the summer high season.
 Just be aware that not all accommodation options will have opened their doors, and ferry operators and airlines won’t be running their full summer schedules.
+See more in our guide to the best time to visit Greece

 The Acropolis of Athens Greece

-Acropolis, Athens, resplendent during a spring sunset © Shutterstock
+The Acropolis in Athens during a spring sunset © Shutterstock

-What to wear in Greece in March
+Where to go in Greece in March

 Santorini, Greece.